atmtools/typhon/CONTRIBUTING.md

 upstream https://github.com/atmtools/typhon.git (push)
 ```

+## Update your fork
 Make sure to pull in changes from the upstream master branch at regular
 intervals to keep track of changes done to the project.
-We recommend to use
+We recommend to use the `--rebase` flag.
+This will replay your commits on top
-the `--rebase` flag to maintain a linear history.
+of the latest typhon git master and maintain a linear history.
 ```bash
 $ git pull --rebase upstream master
 ```